B i o g r a p h y

 Christine Tithecott holds a Doctor of Musical Arts degree in Piano Performance and Pedagogy from the University of Iowa, as well as a MMus in Performance and a BMus (Honours) in Music Education from the University of Western Ontario.
 She has worked previously at Iowa State University in Ames, IA.

-In high demand as a clinician and adjudicator, Dr. Tithecott presents master classes for young pianists and workshops on pedagogical topics for piano teachers throughout North America.
-She has presented lectures at national conferences for the Music Teachers National Association (MTNA) and the Canadian Federation of Music Teachers’ Associations (CFMTA).
-Christine is a member of the Canadian Music Festival Adjudicators Association (CMFAA), and a clinician for the Ontario Registered Music Teachers Association (ORMTA).
+In high demand as an adjudicator, Dr. Tithecott has worked with young pianists across Asia and North America.
+As a clinician, she has presented workshops on pedagogical topics both nationally and internationally at notable conferences including the Music Teachers National Association (MTNA) and the Canadian Federation of Music Teachers’ Associations (CFMTA).
+Christine is a member of the College of Examiners for the Royal Conservatory of Music (RCM), Canadian Music Festival Adjudicators Association (CMFAA), and a clinician for the Ontario Registered Music Teachers Association (ORMTA).
 Additionally, Dr. Tithecott has served as en editor for Conservatory Canada’s New Millennium Series.

-Christine currently resides in London, where she is on faculty at Western University’s Don Wright Faculty of Music.
-She also works as a collaborative artist, and maintains a full studio of private piano students.
+Christine currently resides in London, Ontario and is an Assistant Professor at Western University’s Don Wright Faculty of Music, where she teaches Piano Pedagogy and Accompanying for Credit.
+She is the Past President of London ORMTA, and she also works as a collaborative artist, and maintains a full studio of private piano students.